-No matter your age or health, it’s good to know the signs of cancer.
+No matter your age or health, it’s good to know possible signs and symptoms of cancer.
 By themselves, they aren’t enough to diagnose the disease.
 But they can provide clues to you and your doctor so that you can find and treat it as soon as possible.
 Treatment works best when your cancer is still small and hasn’t spread.
 Early treatment gives you a better shot at curing your cancer.

 To be clear: These symptoms don’t always mean cancer.
 There are plenty of common ailments that can make you feel this way.
 That’s why you go to the doctor -- to take to take a closer look at your health and take action.

-Pain: Bone cancer and testicular cancer often hurt from the beginning.
+Pain: Bone cancer often hurt from the beginning.
 Some brain tumors cause headaches that last for days and don’t get better with treatment.
 Pain can also be a late sign of cancer, so it’s good to see a doctor if you don't know why you have it or it doesn’t go away.

 Fatigue: If you’re tired all the time and rest doesn’t help, tell your doctor.
 Leukemia often wears you out, or you could have blood loss from colon or stomach cancer.
 Cancer-related weight loss can leave you exhausted, too.